meenakshiguptacode/python-learning/README.md

    - List comprehensions, dictionary comprehensions
    - Sorting, lambda functions, map, filter, and reduce

+## Contribution Guidelines
+  We welcome contributions from the community to help improve this repository.
+Here's how you can contribute:
+     Fork the repository.
+     Create a new branch for your feature or bug fix: git checkout -b feature-name
+     Make your changes and commit them:
+      git commit -m "Description of changes"
+     Push to your forked repository and open a pull request: git push origin feature-name
+     We appreciate all contributions, whether they're bug fixes, improvements, or new learning modules!

 ## Prerequisites
 Make sure you have the following installed before working with this repository:
 - **Python 3.x**: [Install Python](https://www.python.org/downloads/)